An Effective Way of Characterizing the Quantum Nonlocality: Conclusions

 \section{Conclusions}

-We have demonstrated that the generalized uncertainty relations can be used to explain the nonlocalities ranging from superquantum to classical ones.
-In a physical world having entangled states but no uncertainty relation, the correlations in CHSH inequality may reach the superquantum value of $4$.
-The postulate of operator form observables in QM generates the uncertainty relation and limit the value of CHSH inequality to be $2\sqrt{2}$.
-With classically correlated (separable) states and no uncertainty relation for real number observables, the correlation gives the LHVT value of $2$.
-Novel steering and separability criteria are also derived as byproducts of the above arguments.
+We demonstrate in this work that one may characterize the degree of nonlocality, from superquantum to classical, by exploiting the generalized uncertainty relation.
+It is found that in a micro world where entangled states exist but without uncertainty constraint, the magnitude of correlations constrained by CHSH inequality may reach maximally $4$.
+However, the operators in QM satisfy the uncertainty relation, which constrains the CHSH inequality to an upper bound of $2\sqrt{2}$.
+For classically correlated real observables, which are in separable states and has no uncertainty relation, the correlations of LHVT in CHSH inequality have an upper limit of $2$.
+Moreover, novel steering and separability criteria are obtained in addition to the above results.

-Moreover, the higher order dependence revealed by the generalized uncertainty relations are shown to be able to exhibit higher order nonlinear quantum nonlocality.
-By dint of an explicit example of ``skewness nonlocality'', we show that the Bell nonlocality in fact is the ``variance nonlocality''.
-There will be no principle difficulties to obtain even higher order nonlocality results, such as the fourth order ``Kurtosis nonlocality'', etc. It is noteworthy that the higher order nonlocalities may unveil some yet unknown quantum phenomena and unique applications in quantum information processing.
+In the second part of this paper, we signify different strengths of non-local correlations in quantum physics.
+The higher order dependence of observables existing in the generalized uncertainty relation found corresponds to the higher order non-classical phenomenon.
+By dint of an explicit example of ``skewness nonlocality'', the Bell nonlocality shown behaves as the ``variance nonlocality''.
+Considering commutator squares, the quantum contextuality is thought a non-classical phenomenon lying in the forth order dependence.
+Remarkably, we notice that the square of commutator had already found applications in describing quantum chaos in many body systems \cite{QChaos1}.
+It is expected that the higher order dependence may unveil the yet unknown non-classical phenomena and have some unique applications in quantum information, quantum computation, and quantum many-body system.